-If a network supports automatic time update the RTC is constantly updated with the network time.
-Any changes to the RTC using the command AT+CCLK will be wiped out by the network time.
-If a network does not support automatic time update the RTC can be set using AT+CCLK.
+If enabled with AT+CTZU=1 and if supported by the network the RTC is constantly updated with the network time.
+In this case, any changes to the RTC using the command AT+CCLK will be wiped out by the network time.
+If AT+CTZU=0 or a network does not support time update the RTC can be set using AT+CCLK.